Lemoncode/redux-by-sample/11 Testing_Jest/readme.md

 - Now, it's important to put the special key `debugger` in our spec.ts (only for debugging, then remove it) because *jest*/*ts-jest* are generating ts files from sourcemaps instead of using original ts files to debug.
+Then we can add breakpoints from VS Code:

 ![Debugging](../99 Readme Resources/11 Testing_Jest/02 Debugging.png)